 How long does a move from St. Louis to Greenville take?

-The 652-mile move from St. Louis, MO, to Greenville, SC, takes one to six days.
-Some St. Louis movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Greenville.
+The 652-mile journey from St. Louis, MO to Greenville, SC, typically takes one to six days.
+Some movers in St. Louis offer expedited services if you're on a tight schedule, and if you need extra time, be sure to ask about storage options in Greenville.